ianchanning/neural-network-js/tutorial/slides.tex.md

 We can expand the count of examples and get a pretty perfect answer

-# I want to see what the trained weights are
+# See what the trained weights are

 Draw another paragraph and put it in a function as we're repeating the steps